 Our younger son, Andrew, did not have a fear of thunder.
 However, after watching his brother’s freak-out reactions over the years, he has developed his own fear-bond and terror reaction to thunderstorms.
 While we have made some progress growing peace in this area, he still runs into our room screaming and shaking like a leaf whenever thunder wakes him up.
 As you can imagine, this response is quite a jolt to the nervous system when my husband and I are sleeping soundly.

-Something simple yet profound happened here.
-At first this sounded like what Andrew has likely heard from others hundreds of times.
-Yet, it was obvious to my husband that Andrew was much calmer.
-Our son went from shaking like a leaf to some restful calm and quiet.
+Something clear yet profound happened here.
+At first, this sounded like what Andrew has likely heard from others hundreds of times.
+However, it was evident to my husband that Andrew was much calmer.
+Our son went from shaking like a leaf to a quiet calm.
 One of the main signs we look for to determine whether something we “hear” is actually from Jesus is whether it passes the “peace test.”
 We ask, 1.
 Do the results of our interaction with Jesus leave us feeling peaceful?
 2. Does this sound like something Jesus would say or do?

 In this case, Andrew’s interaction passed the peace test.
 While I am sure Andrew will still wake up in fear with the next round of midnight thunderstorms, we expect that ongoing interactions with Jesus will disarm the fear-bomb.
 As we can see with Matthew, while he doesn’t like thunder, the sounds no longer send him into a terrified state because he has a rich history interacting with Immanuel that has calmed his fears.